nokia/RED/docs/help/user_guide/launching/local_launch_scripting.md

 ## Locally launched tests using own scripts

-The **Robot** launch configurations may be called through some user-defined executable/script.
-This may be useful when integrating tests launches from RED with other tools like PyDev for Robot  & Python debugging, Maven, Gradle, etc.
+The **Robot** launch configurations may be called through user-defined executable/script.
+This is useful when integrating tests launches from RED with other tools like PyDev for Robot  & Python debugging, Maven, Gradle, etc.

 The general idea is that the command line call which RED executes for